brannondorsey/midi-rnn/README.md

 python sample.py
 ```

-By default, this creates 10 MIDI files using a checkpoint from the most recent folder in `experiments/` and saves the generated files to `generated/` inside of that experiment (e.g. `experiments/01/generated/`).
+By default, this creates 10 MIDI files using a model checkpoint from the most recent folder in `experiments/` and saves the generated files to `generated/` inside of that experiment directory (e.g. `experiments/01/generated/`).
 You can specify which model you would like to use when generating using the `--experiment_dir` flag.
 You can also specify where you would like to save the generated files by including a value for the `--save_dir` flag.
 For a complete list of command line flags, see below.

 ## Command Line Arguments

 ### `train.py`

-- `--data_dir`: A folder containing `.mid` files to use for training.
+- `--data_dir`: A folder containing `.mid` (or `.midi`) files to use for training.
 All files in this folder will be used for training.
 - `--experiment_dir`: The name of the folder to use when saving the model checkpoints and Tensorboard logs.
 If omitted, a new folder will be created with an auto-incremented number inside of `experiments/`.
 - `--rnn_size` (default: 64): The number of neurons in hidden layers.
 - `--num_layers` (default: 1): The number of hidden layers.
-- `--learning_rate` (default: 0.002): The learning rate to use with the optimizer.
+- `--learning_rate` (default: the recommended value for your optimizer): The learning rate to use with the optimizer.
 It is recomended to adjust this value in multiples of 10.
 - `--window_size` (default: 20): The number of previous notes (and rests) to use as input to the network at each step (measured in 16th notes).
 It is helpful to think of this as the fixed width of a piano roll rather than individual events.
-- `--batch_size` (default: 32): The number of samples to pass through the network before updating weights (backpropagating).
+- `--batch_size` (default: 32): The number of samples to pass through the network before updating weights.
 - `--num_epochs` (default: 10): The number of epochs before completing training.
 One epoch is equal to one full pass through all midi files in `--data_dir`.
 Because of the way files are lazy loaded, this number can only be an estimate.
 - `--dropout` (default: 0.2): The normalized percentage (0-1) of weights to randomly turn "off" in each layer during a training step.
 This is a regularization technique called which helps prevent model overfitting.
 Recommended values are between 0.2 and 0.5, or 20% and 50%.
 - `--optimizer` (default: "adam"): The optimization algorithm to use when minimizing your loss function.
 See https://keras.io/optimizers for a list of supported optimizers and and links to their descriptions.
 - `--grad_clip` (default: 5.0): Clip backpropagated gradients to this value.
 - `--message`: An optional note that can be used to describe your experiment.
 This text will be saved to `message.txt` inside of `--experiment_dir`.
 Including a value for this flag is very helpful if you find yourself running many experiments.
 - `--n_jobs` (default 1): The number of CPU cores to use when loading and parsing MIDI files from `--data_dir`.
 Increasing this value can dramatically speed up training.
 I commonly set this value to use all cores, which for my quad-core machine is 8 (Intel CPUs often have 2 virtual cores per CPU).
-- `--max_files_in_ram` (default: 50): Files in `--data_dir` are loaded into RAM in small batches, processed, and then released to avoid having to load all training files into memory at once (which may be impossible when training on hundreds of files on a machine with limited memory).
+- `--max_files_in_ram` (default: 25): Files in `--data_dir` are loaded into RAM in small batches, processed, and then released to avoid having to load all training files into memory at once (which may be impossible when training on hundreds of files on a machine with limited memory).
 This value specifies the maximum number of MIDI files to keep in RAM at any one time.
-Using a larger number significantly speeds up training, however it also runs the risk of using too much RAM and causing your machine to [thrash](https://en.wikipedia.org/wiki/Thrashing_(computer_science)) or crash.
-You can find a nice balance by inspecting your system monitor (Activity Monitor on MacOS and Monitor on Ubuntu) while training and adjusting accourdingly.
+Using a larger number significantly speeds up training, however it also runs the risk of using too much RAM and causing your machine to start [thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)) or crash.
+You can find a nice balance by inspecting your system monitor (Activity Monitor on MacOS and Monitor on Ubuntu) while training and adjust accourdingly.

 ```
 usage: train.py [-h] [--data_dir DATA_DIR] [--experiment_dir EXPERIMENT_DIR]